Vaibhavv1703/PasswordManager/README.md

 - Estimated Cracking Time
 - Common password detection using the `rockyou.txt` dataset (pickled)
 - Clean terminal interface with menu navigation

+# Password Manager
+A terminal-based **Password Managing Tool** that helps users save, view, update, delete their passwords in a encrypted format.

+## Features
+- Users can set a Master Password for their vault
+- The vault will be encrypted according to the Master Password using Fernet
+- Passwords are saved locally in `vault.enc`

 ## Requirements
 - Python 3.x